denisov-vlad/simple-snowplow/docs/database.md

-Simple-snowplow supports only ClickHouse database.
+Simple-snowplow supports only the ClickHouse database.

 ## First steps

 ### ClickHouse

-If you have multiple shards and set up cluster, use `ON CLUSTER $cluster_name` for all queries below.
+If you have multiple shards and set up a cluster, use `ON CLUSTER $cluster_name` for all queries below.

-* Create database:
+* Create a database:

 ```clickhouse
 CREATE DATABASE snowplow IF NOT EXISTS